Electronic dance music: Criticism of over-commercialization

 Some house producers openly admitted that "commercial" EDM needed further differentiation and creativity.
 Avicii, whose 2013 album True featured songs incorporating elements of bluegrass, such as lead single "Wake Me Up", stated that most EDM lacked "longevity".
 Deadmau5 criticized the homogenization of popular EDM, and suggested that it "all sounds the same".
 During the 2014 Ultra Music Festival, Deadmau5 made critical comments about up-and-coming producer Martin Garrix, and later played an edited version of Garrix's "Animals" remixed to the melody of "Old McDonald Had a Farm".
 Afterwards, Tiësto criticized Deadmau5 on Twitter for "sarcastically" mixing Avicii's "Levels" with his own "Ghosts 'n' Stuff" (in reference to being a last-minute substitution for Avicii on the festival schedule due to a medical issue), to which Deadmau5 asked whether playing a song "sarcastically" involved "sneer[ing] while hitting the sync button".

-Porter Robinson was another critic of commercial EDM, believing that EDM was oriented towards "entertainment" rather than artistry, and felt that trying to gear songs towards towards dance and DJs was compromising the quality of his music.
+Porter Robinson was another critic of commercial EDM, believing that EDM was oriented towards "entertainment" rather than artistry, and felt that trying to gear songs towards dance and DJs was compromising the quality of his music.
 In August 2014, he released a studio album titled Worlds, which pivoted from his previous EDM-oriented material in favor of atmospheric tracks with aspects of video game music, new wave, and electropop.
 His later albums, Nurture and Smile! :D reflected further departures from electronic music, with the former having an indie pop-driven sound, and the latter carrying pop-punk and hyperpop influences.